Accretionz/ECS179_Project/ProjectDocument.md

 **Demo Version**

+- Players think our overall of the game has a unified art style.
-- Since our game concept is not quite complex, players were able to easily understand what they are doing and how to make choices in the game, etc dodging the enemies and attacking enemies to gain experience.
+- Players were able to easily understand what they were doing and how to make choices in the game, for example dodging the enemies and attacking enemies to gain experience.
 Therefore we decided to not provide the instruction at the beginning of the game.
 - In our demo version, the main character only had one type of attack effect.
 Most players died fast because of the slow attacking speed.
 - Players tended to only dodge the enemies instead of attacking due to the slow attacking speed and the fast moving speed of the main character compared to the speed of enemies.
 - To balance the ability of the main character and enemies, we lowered the moving speed of the main character and also added two more attacking effects: fireballs and blue fire.
 Connected with the leveling system, more types of enemies will show up and more attack effects will be enabled as the level goes up.

 **Final Version**

+- Some players found satisfying when the main character has more attacking effects that can kill enemies at a long distance.
+- Players thought we could make the main character attack manually so the game control could be richer.
+- Players felt a bit bored when the game lasted long and they didn't die.
+To make the game more challenging, we changed the setting of players getting full health after leveling up.
+Now level up only heals one heart.

 ## Narrative Design - Ryan Tan